lightning/bolts/02-peer-protocol.md

    * [33:first-per-commitment-point]

+The `chain-hash` value denotes the exact blockchain the opened channel will reside within.
+In order to unique identify a given blockchain, the `chain-hash` value is to be sent to the _genesis hash_ of the respective blockchain.
+The genesis hash is the block hash of the _first_ block (the genesis) block of the blockchain.
+The existence of the `chain-hash` allows nodes to open channel across many distinct blockchains as well as have channels within multiple blockchains opened to the same peer (if they support the target chains).

 The `temporary-channel-id` is used to identify this channel until the funding transaction is established. `funding-satoshis` is the amount the sender is putting into the channel.  `dust-limit-satoshis` is the threshold below which output should be generated for this node's commitment or HTLC transaction; ie. HTLCs below this amount plus HTLC transaction fees are not enforceable on-chain.
 This reflects the reality that tiny outputs are not considered standard transactions and will not propagate through the Bitcoin network.

 `max-htlc-value-in-inflight-msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly `max-accepted-htlcs` limits the number of outstanding HTLCs the other node can offer. `channel-reserve-satoshis` is the minimum amount that the other node is to keep as a direct payment. `htlc-minimum-msat` indicates the smallest value HTLC this node will accept.